 I was nervous to start pin trading, but as soon as I did I fell in love with it.
-It’s simple to do, but be warned – it can be addictive!
+Pin Trading is simple to do, but be warned – it can be addictive!
 Here are 7 tips to help you get started enjoying your Disney trip even more!

 7. Learn a little about pins